Khomeinism: Sternness and austerity

-Strategy
+Mysticism

+A number of writers have mentioned the importance of mysticism in the thinking of Khomeini.
+According to scholar Vali Nasr, Khomeini's "politics and religious views reflected not so Shia history and theology (indeed, he was something of a theological innovator and maverick) as the authority that he claimed by virtue of his understanding of mystical doctrines.
+His was a new Shiism, interpreted by someone who claimed direct knowledge of the Truth."

+International tenets

 Spread of Islam

 Khomeini strongly supported the spread of Islam throughout the world.
 In one of his speeches, Khomeini declared:

 We shall export our revolution to the whole world.
 Until the cry 'There is no god but Allah' resounds over the whole world, there will be struggle.

+Spreading of Islam would not exclude warfare:

 Once we have won the war [with Iraq], we shall turn to other wars.
 For that would not be enough.
 We have to wage war until all corruption, all disobedience of Islamic law ceases [throughout the world].
 The Quran commands: “War!
 War until victory!”
 A religion without war is a crippled religion...
 Allah be praised, our young warriors are putting this command into effect and fighting.
 They know that to kill the infidels is one of the noblest missions Allah has reserved for mankind.

-Not just as a faith but as a state.
+Islam would exist not just as a faith, but as a state:

 Establishing the Islamic state world-wide belong to the great goals of the revolution.